0x90JMP/0x90JMP.github.io/_posts/2026-07-15-api-series-call-stack.md

 ---

-## How EDRs Hook ntdll
+## How Some EDRs Hook ntdll

+> **This section describes the userland inline hook approach used by products such as CrowdStrike Falcon, SentinelOne, and Carbon Black.** As the lab results below show, MDE does not use this mechanism for injection APIs — it operates at the kernel layer instead.
+The mechanism is worth understanding because it is widespread, and because the techniques in Parts 4–5 of this series are a direct response to it.

-When an EDR driver loads (at boot, before any user process starts), it maps a copy of ntdll and patches the first few bytes of selected functions.
-The patch overwrites the clean stub with a jump instruction that redirects execution to the EDR's own handler in its userland DLL.
+When this class of EDR driver loads (at boot, before any user process starts), it maps a copy of ntdll and patches the first few bytes of selected functions.
+The patch overwrites the clean stub with a jump instruction that redirects execution to the EDR’s own handler in its userland DLL.

 **Before hooking — clean bytes:**